Auth0 as Identity Provider

 1. Obtain Information from the Service Provider

 You will need to obtain from the Service Provider (application) the URL to which the SAML Authentication Assertion should be sent.
 This may be called Assertion Consumer Service URL, the Post-back URL, or Callback URL.

 2. Configure Auth0 as IDP

-- Click the + CREATE CLIENT button on the right.
+- Click the + CREATE APPLICATION button on the right.